cpressey/Durito/doc/Tests.md

     def main = fun() -> fun(r) -> add(1, r)
     ===> fun(r) -> add(1, r)

-Known names.
+Known names residuate to the value they are known to be bound to.

     def num = 123
     def main = fun() -> num
     ===> 123

-Builtins.
+Applications of builting residuate by evaluation when all of their arguments are known.

     def main = fun() -> add(123, 7)
     ===> 130

-Can't residuate an application if any of the actuals are not known.
+Can't residuate an application if any of the arguments are not known.

     def main = fun(r) -> add(123, r)
     ===> add(123, r)